You probably already know you have a credit score. But do you know where your credit score comes from or how you can learn more about your score?

 3. Check out MoneyLion’s Credit History Features.

 You can view your current credit score on this page — and that’s not all.
 Once you check your score, explore MoneyLion’s other credit features to learn more about your score and how you can improve it.
-View your past scores, use the simulator tool to see how you can change your score, or request your full credit report.
+View your past scores or request your full credit report.

 Take Care of Your Credit Score